zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 I am using this symbol `~` to express proportionality.

-In general, doubling the volume of (fees + block rewards) collected per second increases S by a factor of 2.
+In general, doubling the volume of fees collected per second increases S by a factor of 2.

 -> `S ~ F`